Compu-Math: Decimals

+Arithmetic Skills

-Arithmetic SkillsCompu-Math: Arithmetic Skills was the third and final program created in the Compu-Math series, being introduced in Edu-Ware's December 1, 1980 catalog.
-Arithmetic Skills seven learning modules include tutorials on counting, addition, subtraction, mulciplication and addition.
+Compu-Math: Arithmetic Skills was the third and final program created in the Compu-Math series, being introduced in Edu-Ware's December 1, 1980 catalog.
+Arithmetic Skills seven learning modules include tutorials on counting, addition, subtraction, multiplication and addition.
 The program also includes a learner management system for changing the system parameters, instructional parameters, and performance criteria.
 Originally developed by Edu-Ware founder Sherwin Steffin as a text-based program, Edu-Ware upgraded it to hi-res graphics in 1982; however, its name was not changed, unlike the other two product in the series.

 The program's documentation put forth its educational model: